dongzhang2077/savvly/CSIS3380-Project/README.txt

 TESTING THE APPLICATION
 ---------------------
 1. Open http://localhost:3000 in your browser

+2. User Authentication Flow:
+   - Click "Sign Up" → Register a new account
+   - Or use test account: user_9684@savvly.com / password123
+   - After login, see your username in top-right corner
+   - Click "Logout" to end session

-2. Navigate through all pages using the navbar:
+3. Navigate through all pages using the navbar:
    - Dashboard (/)
    - Budgets (/budgets)
    - Transactions (/transactions)
    - Exchange Rates (/exchange-rates)
-   - Login (/login)
-   - Register (/register)

-3. Test CRUD Operations:
+4. Test CRUD Operations:
    Budget Operations:
-   - Click "Budgets" → View all budgets (25+ records)
+   - Click "Budgets" → View your budgets (empty for new users)
-   - Click "+ Create Budget" → Add new budget
+   - Click "+ Create Budget" → Add new budget (Bootstrap form with validation)
-   - Click "Edit" on any budget → Update budget
+   - Click "Edit" on any budget → Update budget details
    - Click "Delete" on any budget → Remove budget

    Transaction Operations:
-   - Click "Transactions" → View all transactions
+   - Click "Transactions" → View your transaction history
-   - Click "Add Transaction" → Create new transaction
+   - Fill form and click "Add Transaction" → Create new transaction
-   - Toggle "Show Income Only" / "Show Expenses Only"
+   - Toggle "Income/Expense" switch
-   - Click "Delete" to remove transaction
+   - Click "Delete" to remove transaction (dashboard auto-updates)
+   - Change "Show" dropdown to view 10/25/50/100 transactions

    External API:
    - Click "Exchange Rates" → View live currency rates